 The second major direction of further research can build on the methodological foundations presented in this thesis and focus on different questions using the information obtained from numerical taxonomy.
 One of them is the application if the method to eventually build an atlas of urban form, containing urban tissue types from a wide set of case studies, hierarchically categorised based on their phenetic similarity.
 Such an atlas could provide a global repository of urban patterns, a counterpart of atlases known in biology (e.g. an atlas of birds or an atlas of fungi).

 When it comes to the application of the method on specific case studies, a large number of observations can be made based on morphometric values backing the whole method.
 Each recognised tissue type as well as each branch of taxonomy have rich morphometric profiles.
 The combination of all measured values within each cluster gives an abundant description of various morphological aspects which can be further analysed and eventually even turned into form-based regulatory plans directing further development.
-Moreover,

-the raw morphometric values can be used within various predictive models and semi-morphological studies, aiming at understanding relations between different aspects of urban form and other facets of life.
+Further work should also look into the question of character selection and importance.
+Very similar results can likely be achieved with a reduced set of characters instead of 296 applied to presented case studies.
+However, such a reduction would necessarily be case-specific, reflecting the local nature and peculiarities of urban form.
+In other words, it is assumed that character importance will vary across cases and using, for example, the top 20 characters identified based on the Prague dataset to delineate clusters in both Prague and Amsterdam would likely affect the latter significantly more than the former.
+Such an effect would be even more pronounced in a different geographical context.
+Therefore, further work should expand the set of case studies to cover different historical, cultural and geographical contexts and analyse the character importance within the complete pool as well as independently per each case.
+The result could provide insight of two types.
+First, it can limit the set of morphometric characters that should be measured, which would lower computational demands.
+Second, it may identify differences between urban fabrics of different cities and indicate the variation between underlying rules influencing their formation and transformation.

+The exclusion of certain data inputs within this research, notably plots and natural infrastructure, opens a potential pathway of research building on top of the proposed framework and including measurable characters based on additional data.
+That may overcome the limitations induced by the scope of the work pointed out above and develop a complex characterisation of the built environment that goes beyond the morphometric description of minimal features representing urban form.

 Conclusions